fabioqafa/foundry-defi-stablecoin/README.md

 # Decentralized Stablecoin Smart Contract using Foundry

+## Smart Contracts in this project are deployed and tested in Anvil

 ## Follows the CDP model of MakerDAO

 1. Relative Stability: Anchored or Pegged -> $1.00